AfzalivE/old.afzalive.github.io/README.md

 Part II
 -------
 Decouple content from HTML.
-ThenThis would probably be possible using a templating engine.
-Maybe I will combine this with the Ember.js stuff in this part.
+This would probably be possible using a templating engine.
+Maybe I will combine this with the Ember.js stuff in this part and even end up writing a backend for all this.